Year-End Review: 5 Top Media Stories of 2019

-As we near the end of 2019, let’s take some time to look back at some of the top stories that drove the media industry.
+As we near the end of 2019, we’re looking back at some of the top stories that drove the media industry.

 Unfortunately, it was another year full of layoff announcements among legacy print and digital outlets alike.
 The large amount of corporate consolidations, some of them massive, hasn’t helped instill a sense of job security for most.

-However, 2019 saw media staffers across the country taking a stand with unionization efforts to demand equal pay, diversity, and more transparency from management.
+However, 2019 saw media staffers across the country taking a stand with unionization efforts.
+They demanded equal pay, diversity, and more transparency from management.

 With newsroom staffs shrinking and the demand for news growing, many publishers began looking toward the future by employing new technologies in hopes of saving costs and making their processes more efficient.
 Many also ventured into the podcast space in efforts to boost advertising revenues and reach new audiences.

-While these don’t make up all the big media stories of the year, they are sure to shape the industry in the future.
+While these aren’t all the big media stories of the year, they are sure to shape the industry in the future.